 The range of famine prone regions in the world has been shrinking for centuries.
 It is currently mainly limited to sub-Saharan Africa.
-Yet the impact of endemic hunger has not declined and the early 21st century seems to be faced with a new threat: global subsistence crises.
+Yet the impact of endemic hunger has not declined and the early twenty-first century seems to be faced with a new threat: global subsistence crises.
 This essay aims to understand these seemingly unrelated processes.
-In an effort to bridge some disciplinary gaps, I have combined some insights from recent research about historical famines, about Europe's 'grand escape', about the fate of past and present peasantries and about the state of 21st century food systems.
+In an effort to bridge some disciplinary gaps, I have combined some insights from recent research about historical famines, about Europe's 'grand escape', about the fate of past and present peasantries and about the state of twentyfirst century food systems.
 These insights can be summarized as follows:

-- 1. Food crises are community crises in which human suffering resulting from deficiencies in the food chain are corroborated or mitigated by local, regional or national systems of credit and protection. - 2.
-The European model of escaping from famine included the dissolution of informal peasant systems of protection and the parallel edification of substitute formal social security networks.
-This century-long process became one of the foundations of the Eurocentric modernization paradigm, both ideologically (theory of progress) and in practice (the transformation of colonial and global agriculture). - 3.
-The new global food system and the 'discovering' of structural hunger mobilized huge capital transfers, which stimulated large-scale agriculture and worldwide food chains (Philip McMichael's 'food from nowhere').
-This new step in the (corporate) globalization of the food regime amplified the European model of depeasantization and externalization of social (displacement) and ecological (degradation) costs.
+- Food crises are community crises in which human suffering resulting from deficiencies in the food chain is reinforced or mitigated by local, regional or national systems of credit and protection. - (2) The European model of escaping from famine included the dissolution of informal peasant systems of protection and the parallel edification of substitute formal social security networks.
+This century-long process became one of the foundations of the Eurocentric modernization paradigm, both ideologically (theory of progress) and in practice (the transformation of colonial and global agriculture).

-4. Peasantries and processes of depeasantization and repeasantization are to be understood not outside but within the logic of historical capitalism.
+- (3) The new global food system and the 'discovering' of structural hunger mobilized huge capital transfers, which stimulated large-scale agriculture and worldwide food chains (Philip McMichael's 'food from nowhere').
+This new step in the (corporate) globalization of the food regime amplified the European model of depeasantization and externalization of social (displacement) and ecological (degradation) costs. - (4) Peasantries and processes of depeasantization and repeasantization are to be understood not outside but within the logic of historical capitalism.
 Growing pressure on peasant 'spaces' (protecting income and survival systems and access to land and natural resources) creates new forms of stress and vulnerability, as well as new repertoires of reaction and resistance.

 The failures within the developmentalist model force us to question the standard rhetoric about famine, food and food producers.
 The new type of global food crisis compels us to take up the challenge of the quest for a new paradigm, based on historical and contemporary knowledge.
 Historical famine teaches us that local systems of protection, credit and access to resources were fundamental in the survival of peasant communities.
 The European project of eradicating both peasant societies and famine has been only partly successful, at the best.
 While classic famines have been in retreat for a long time now, the problem of hunger and food insecurity has only gained in importance.
 On top of this came the new global food crisis.
-Recent reports confirm 'the end of cheap food' and the persistence of high retail prices of agricultural foodstuffs for at least the next decade or so (OECD-FAO Agricultural Outlook 2010-2019, 2010: http://www.agrioutlook.org/dataoecd/13/13/45438527.pdf).
+Recent reports confirm 'the end of cheap food' and the persistence of high retail prices of agricultural foodstuffs for at least the next decade or so (OECD and FAO 2010).
 The 'food price crisis' of 2007/2008 turns into a structural and even systemic crisis (see also Johnston 2010, 69-71).
-It tears down the last pillar under the European development project based on a combination of open labour markets, generalized national protection systems and a general access to cheap food.
-While the perspective of access to a fair (family) wage income and to a guaranteed social protection already dissolved in the 'lost decades' of the 1980's and 1990's, the structural break in the food price index in recent years demystifies the promise of the end of hunger via an open and global food market.
+It tears down the last pillar under the European development project based on a combination of open labor markets, generalized national protection systems and a general access to cheap food.
+While the prospect of access to a fair (family) wage income and to guaranteed social protection already dissolved in the 'lost decades' of the 1980s and 1990s, the structural break in the food price index in recent years demystifies the promise of the end of hunger via an open and global food market.